 © 2020 Greenspace Designs Ltd All rights reserved

 Greenspace Designs boardwalks are found in woodland, parkland, wetlands, nature reserves and SSSI’s nationwide.
 The modular design of our sustainably sourced timber boardwalks, with straight and curved sections, enables us to create a sinuous route across the landscape leading visitors to points of interest.
-Dipping platforms, bridges, and viewing points can be incorporated into the design and images and text can be carved into the handrails or to the non-slip surface on the boardwalk.
+Pond dipping platforms, bridges, and viewing points can be incorporated into the design and images and text can be carved into the handrails or to the boardwalk’s non-slip surface.
 Our Environment Agency approved wooden boardwalks are built to avoid impact on the surrounding habitat and to allow the free flow of flood water.

 Greenspace Designs have over twenty years’ experience in the construction of boardwalks in a variety of widths in many different habitats.
 Our most common product is a 1.2m wide boardwalk with suitable passing places.
 The design can incorporate straight and curved walkway sections as well as platforms and handrails where required.